 Because people don’t want to miss the event and they end up buying the ticket to avoid the fear of missing out.

-If there is one thing that clearly shows your audience that they have missed something or are missing something, its gated content.
-Gated content requires a visitor to fill a form or register in order to get access to the content.
+If there is one thing that clearly shows your audience that they have missed something or are missing something, it’s gated content.
+Gated content requires a visitor to fill out a form or register in order to get access to the content.

 Gated content is used by leading blogs and sites such as HBR, Statista, The New York Times, and others.
 Your content, in this case, must be exclusive and high quality in order to make it work.

 Showing your audience what opportunities they have missed and what they’re about to miss (if they won’t take action now) is another FOMO technique.
-You are clearly telling potential buyers what are about to miss, and this works very well in most of the cases.
+You are clearly telling potential buyers what they are about to miss, and this works very well in most cases.

 This shows potential buyers that they have missed an opportunity and they can then switch to other hotels and will quickly reserve to avoid missing their favorite hotel again.